efeelize/eng/kaiyan/value/sensitive.md

 # II.grammar
 # 1.it could be that _  SV clause
-> This is a common phrase when suggesting an alternative cause of a state, behavior or result.
-So, the meaning is the same as "maybe you’re just" + verb or "you could just" + verb, but today’s phrase gives more emphasis on the hypothesizing or theorizing aspect of the statement, so it can be more polite.
+> 1)This is a common phrase when suggesting an alternative cause of a state, behavior or result.
+So, the meaning is the same as "maybe you’re just" + verb or "you could just" + verb.

+> 2)but today’s phrase gives more emphasis on the hypothesizing or theorizing aspect of the statement, so it can be more polite.
 Usually, it’s used after someone has given a reason that might not be true.

 - 1. A: Why is he in such a bad mood?
 B: It could be that he's just tired.[A：为什么他的心情这么差？B：可能他只是累了]